Tybroughton

-Tybroughton, occasionally written Ty Broughton, is the name of a former civil parish, historically in the Maelor Saesneg area of Flintshire, Wales and now in Wrexham County Borough.
+Tybroughton, also spelled as Ty Broughton, is a former civil parish, in the Maelor Saesneg area of north-east Wales, historically in Flintshire and now in Wrexham County Borough.
 The rather isolated rural area contains no nucleated villages, although there are a few small hamlets such as Eglwys Cross.

 The name is still used for an electoral ward of the community of Bronington.